 We encourage our pupils to walk to school as the majority of our pupils live in the school catchment.
-Parents are requested, when dropping off/collecting children from school that they do not park in any location which causes an obstruction and they take care not to restrict the view of the school crossing patrol.
+Parents are requested, when dropping off/collecting children from school that they do not park in any location which causes an obstruction.